 Be sure to signup to our newsletter below in order to stay up-to-date with all of the latest news and events here at Laragai House.

 In 2013, in an innovative move, Borana and Lewa decided to drop their fences to create the Borana-Lewa Landscape.
-This decision, which put the needs of the wildlife before anything else, allowed animals to cross between the two conservancies and increases their living space by double to create the largest, and one of the most successful, rhino habitats in East Africa.
+This decision, which put the needs of the wildlife before anything else, allows animals to cross between the two conservancies and increases their living space by double to create the largest, and one of the most successful, rhino habitats in East Africa.

 Now over 160 black and white rhinos call the Lewa-Borana Landscape home and their relocation, protection and ongoing care has allowed their numbers to flourish over the years.
-During your stay at Laragai House, we urge you to take advantage of the chance to meet the rangers and understand the efforts that go into protecting them and experience these amazing animals in their natural habitat.

 Borana Conservancy is proud to report zero poaching incidents over the last six years.
 This is largely due to Borana’s community focused conservation efforts, along with the dedicated team of over 120 male and female rangers.

 Such a high ranger density is crucial to anti-poaching efforts and the effective biological management and monitoring of rhino.
 This conservation success story could not have been achieved without support from key conservation partners: Save The Rhino International, For Rangers, The Kenya Wildlife Service and Lewa Wildlife Conservancy.

 Your stay positively impacts the lives of wildlife and local communities and we encourage all guests to experience first hand the plethora of conservation projects that are managed by the conservancy.